mtrudel/Former/README.md

 Example usage:

- 	survey = Former.new 'survey.html' # This call will set up a
- 	survey.run
- 	survey			 # Survey now holds the parameters from survey.html as a hash
+ 	survey = Former.new 'survey.html' # This call will set up a survey object, and prep the server to run survey.run survey			 # Survey now holds the parameters from survey.html as a hash